Just this morning I was reminded of an interesting communiqué I received several years ago.

 - Start an online “lifestyle” business that brings in enough money to cover your monthly nut.

 - Get one or two low maintenance retainer clients.
 Let those fees be your monthly nut money while you work on finding the really high paying gigs.

 There are probably a couple more I’m forgetting right now… but let’s move on to more important stuff.

 How do you not “need” if none of the above are an option right now for one reason or another?

-Aye… there’s the rub, matey.
-To explain that, we gotta get into the Zen “get your head straight” stuff…. and that’s an entire lifetime of learning I can’t cram into just one little blog post.
+Aaaahhh… that’s the toughest part.
+To explain that, we gotta get into the Zen-like “get your head straight” stuff…. and that’s an entire lifetime of learning I can’t cram into just one little blog post.